AlexandraEL9/MS1-dock9bar/README.md

 ![Google Page-Speed Insights Mobile](/docs/testing/page-speed-mobile.png)

 -SEO score could be improved by adding a meta description tag to the head.<br>
 -Page performance is an issue- possibly down to the large size of the main image on the site.
+Next steps would be to investigate reducing images without sacrificing quality.

 ### Lighthouse DevTools Audit Report